 Huarizo has the following characteristics:

-The most interesting thing about huarizo is the fertility of this animal.
+- Fertility: The most interesting thing about huarizo is the fertility of this animal.
 It is generally considered a sterile wild animal that has no ability to reproduce itself.
+But recent studies conducted at the University of Minnesota Rochester observed that it may be possible to preserve fertility by doing some genetic modifications.